 Good listening skills, open-minded attitudes, desire to help others, time for the training process, commitment to the cause help a volunteer excel in the call center.

 When is the next class?

-The next class for crisis line volunteers will begin on February 9, 2022.
-Classes meet for eight weeks from 6:00-9:00 p.m. on Wednesday nights.
+The next class for crisis line volunteers will begin in September of 2022.
+Classes meet for six weeks from 6:00-8:00 p.m. on Wednesday nights.
 Fill out an application now!